-Each credited (GPA) course will have and end semester comprehensive written examination.
-They will also have continuous assessments as approved by the department.
+Each credited (GPA) course will have an end-semester comprehensive written examination.
+They will also have continuous assessments as approved by the departments.
 Each non-credited (non-GPA) course will have continuous assessments designed and evaluated by the coordinator and approved by the Senate.
 The practical component of courses will be assessed as decided by the departments and approved by the Senate.
-The industrial training programme will be assessed by the supervisors appointed by the department that offers the specialization module.
+The industrial training programme will be assessed by the supervisors appointed by the departments that offer the specialization module.

-12.1.4 Examination structure
+8.1.6 Examination structure